Preethas/Preethas.github.io/_posts/2017-07-25-Zone js and Angular4.md

 ```

-The `timeToExecute` method will not measure the time taken for the method execution correctly  as the
+The `timeToExecute`  will not measure the time taken for the method execution correctly  as the
 async task in setTimeout is in a different context and will be placed on the call stack only after
 timeToExecute has been blown off the call stack.